MRes AI and Machine Learning

 c.
 The individual research project will allow to fully explore AI / ML approaches in the area that you study in-depth, with scope to learn through several cycles of development and evaluation.
 Supervision and assessment will be based on progress milestones such as a poster presentation, the MRes thesis and a viva.
 The work on the research project will stretch over multiple terms.

-You will also be required to complete the Imperial College programme of professional skills development courses delivered by the Graduate School, and would attend seminars and journal clubs throughout the year.
+You would also typically asked to complete the Imperial College programme of professional skills development courses delivered by the Graduate School, and would attend seminars and journal clubs throughout the year.

 Fees and scholarships